X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ## 2.5 Play Editor lip-sync assets on a character

-As we talked about before there is two assets that stores generated phonemes : [Geppetto DataAsset](./API.md#48-data-assets) and [Geppetto Sequence](./API.md#49-geppetto-sequence).
+As we talked about before, there are two assets that store generated phonemes: [Geppetto DataAsset](./API.md#48-data-assets) and [Geppetto Sequence](./API.md#49-geppetto-sequence).
 Here is an example on how to use both types to play a lipsync animation on a character.

 | Step                        | Geppetto Data Asset                                                                                                                                                                                                                                             | Geppetto Sequence                                                                                                                                          |